Health in Japan: Smoking

-One of the biggest public health issues is smoking in Japan, which according to Tadao Kakizoe (honorary president of the National Cancer Center) kills more than 100,000 people per year and is responsible for one in ten deaths.
+Smoking is one of the biggest public health issues in Japan.
+In 2008, smoking was killing more than 100,000 people per year, and was responsible for one in ten deaths.

 Alcohol and health issues

 A team led by Professor Osaki of Tottori University estimated the social cost of excessive drinking in Japan to be 4.15 trillion yen a year.

 Access to care

 In Japan, services are provided either through regional/national public hospitals or through private hospitals/clinics, and patients have universal access to any facility, though hospitals tend to charge higher for those without a referral.
-However, space can be an issue in some regions.
+Space can be an issue in some regions.
 More than 14,000 emergency patients were rejected at least three times by Japanese hospitals before getting treatment in 2007, according to the latest government survey.
 In the worst case, a woman in her 70s with a breathing problem was rejected 49 times in Tokyo.

 Public health insurance covers most citizens/residents and pays 70% or more cost for each care and each prescribed drug.
 Patients are responsible for the remainder (upper limits apply).
-The monthly insurance premium is 0–50,000 JPY per household (scaled to annual income).
+The monthly insurance premium is 0–50,000 JPY per household, scaled to annual income.
 Supplementary private health insurance is available only to cover the co-payments or non-covered costs, and usually makes a fixed payment per days in a hospital or per surgery performed, rather than per actual expenditure.
 In 2005, Japan spent 8.2% of GDP on health care or US$2,908 per capita.
 Of that, approximately 83% was government expenditure.